 Read More : Where to Place your WiFi Router?

 The modem is responsible for establishing the internet connection using cables (such as Telephone cables, Fiber optic, Coaxial cables, etc) provided by the telephone company or other ISPs.
 From one end, the modem connects to the ISP and on the other end, it connects to the home or workplace network.

-Usually the modem is able to connect a computer (or a group of computers ) to the Internet, but for security and technical reasons, the application of this method is very limited.
+Technically, the modem is able to connect a computer (or a group of computers ) to the Internet(Without protection and management), but for security and technical reasons, the application of this method is very limited.

 The Router is responsible for establishing and managing the connection between the Modem and network’s clients ( wired and wireless ) connections.

 Normally, ISPs will install a modem for you and provide the internet on the modem, then, you should place your router in a suitable location and connect it to the modem.
 The modem connects to the router using a network cable (usually a Cat6 cable).
 Here’s an overview of this connection:

 In situations like these, you should place your router in a suitable location and connect it to the modem.
 The modem connects to the router using a network cable (usually a Cat6 cable).